-This might not be the most tech savvy method of getting those first customers to subscribe to your product but it is often the easiest way to start.
-Tell your friends and family about the service and have them sign up.
-There are three major benefits to this strategy that will hold you in good stead for the future;
+This might not be the most tech savvy method of getting those first customers to subscribe to your product, but it is often the easiest way to start.
+Tell your friends and family about your subscription box service and have them sign up.
+A simple start to creating a solid customer base, isn’t it?
+There are three major benefits to this strategy that will hold you in good stead for the future:

-- You may get your first orders through the door
+- You may get first orders for your box through the door.

-Setting up pages on Facebook and Twitter is a no brainer right.
+Social media networks are the best way to reach your target market for subscription boxes, without any doubt.
+Setting up pages on Facebook, Instagram and Twitter is a no brainer, right?
 Invite your friends to like your page.
 Retweet some famous faces.
-Share some status’ telling the world about your product and again the sales will roll in right?
+Share some statuses telling the world about your subscription box and again the sales will roll in, right?
 WRONG AGAIN!

 Here are the essentials to set you on your way:

-1. Reach out to Influencers: Getting a retweet from somebody on social media is nice.
-But when that person only has 12 friends there isn’t a whole lot of value in it.
+Getting a retweet from somebody on social media is nice.
+But when that person only has 12 followers there isn’t a whole lot of value in it.
 Not that you should discard this person.
-You should very much make friends with all potential customers, but focusing on being friends and adding value to the influencers will be time much better spent.
-Getting a social endorsement from one of the leading players in your industry might the boost you need to raise awareness of your product.
+You should very much make friends with all potential customers, but focusing on being friends and adding value to social media influencers will be a much better use of your time.
+Getting a social endorsement from one of the leading players in your industry might be the boost you need to raise awareness of your box and reach your target audience more efficiently.
 So find out who the big players are in your space and add value to them.
-You can use tools such as followerwonk to find twitter influencers or CircleCount to find Google+ influencers for example.
+You can use tools such as followerwonk to find Twitter influencers or CircleCount to find Google+ influencers, for example.

-2. Become a curator of content: What value are you bringing your customers?
-Remember that Social media isn’t a place to hard sell to your followers.
+What value are you bringing to your subscribers?
+Remember that social media isn’t a place to hard sell to your followers.
 People use social media to browse content and to interact with friends.
-So get involved in conversation with your followers, make friends with them and give them something of value.
-Share other peoples and particularly the ‘influencers’ content as much as your own, share articles and your personal views on current affairs and share often.
-By appearing like you are an authoritative and knowledgeable figure in your space you will gain the trust of potential customers.
+So get involved in conversation with your followers, make friends with them and give them something of value to build a loyal relationship with your audience.
+Share other peoples’ content (particularly from influencers) as much as your own, share articles and your personal views on current affairs and share often.
+Appear like you are an authoritative and knowledgeable figure in your space — become a thought leader, so to speak — and you will gain the trust of potential customers.

 Don’t think that you have to be on your social networks all day long either.
 You can use awesome social tools such as Buffer or Hootsuite to schedule posts across all of your social networks, leaving you free to work on other aspects of your subscription business.

-3. Choose the right channel: Social Media strategy might not cost much money to implement but it takes a whole lot of time and we all know that time is money!
-So choose your social channels wisely.
+Social media strategy might not cost much money to implement but it takes a whole lot of time, and we all know that time is money!
+So choose your social channels to market your subscription box wisely.
 Where do your customers hangout?
 What do they want to see?
 Which channels convert the most?
-Don’t feel the need to be super players on facebook, twitter, G+, Pinterest and LinkedIn.
-If your subscription box is full of beautiful and visually appealing products maybe Pinterest would be a better channel to pick up customers rather than the less visual Twitter.
+Don’t feel the need to be super players on Facebook, Twitter, Pinterest and LinkedIn simultaneously.
+If your subscription box is full of beautiful and visually appealing products, maybe Pinterest would be a better channel to pick up customers rather than the less visual Twitter.
 Get the idea?
 Inc.com elaborates here.

 Remember: Use social media to build audience relationships instead of constantly trying to sell your product.
 As mentioned, people use social media to browse content and chat with friends.
 So, look at social media as ‘making friends’ with your customers.
 Show them something interesting.
 Inform them.
 Talk with them.
 Make them laugh.
 Once you build their trust they will slowly filter down the funnel and turn into customers.

-“Whoaaaa.
-Paid Advertising???
-I am just starting out.
-I am a one man band.
-I don’t have the money to spend on Pay-per-click marketing (PPC)” Don’t worry we are not telling you to spend thousands of dollars on buying traffic.
-This would be the worst advice one could give to a startup.
-What we are saying though is to put aside a teeny tiny budget to experiment with some paid ads with Google Adwords and Facebook.
+Today, it’s hardly possible to grow your business without advertising, and subscription box businesses are no exception.
+Depending on where you’re at with your revenue forecast, you may not be ready to invest heavily in PPC at the very start, but what about putting aside a teeny tiny marketing budget to experiment with Google Ads and Facebook ads?
 Let’s say $20 a week?
-Set up some tests using various copy based around your targeted keywords to bring targeted traffic to your site.
+Set up some tests using copy variants based around your targeted keywords to bring targeted traffic to your site.
 See which ads have the best conversion rates and keep testing.
 Eventually you might find that the cost per acquisition is far less than the lifetime value of a customer (CLV).
 If this is the case you can scale your paid advertising up to generate hot leads and grow your subscription business substantially.

-You need to do all you can to get word out on your product.
+To effectively market your subscription box, you need to do all you can to get the word out about your product.
 If you are new to the game and want to get noticed you might need to throw your subscription box in the face of customers for free!
 Let them see how awesome it is.
+It goes without saying that hosting a subscription box giveaway is one of the best ways to quickly market your box.
 A ‘Try Before You Buy’ promotion so to speak.
-If your product rocks, you will get plenty of signups after this tactic.
+If your product rocks, you will get plenty of signups with this tactic.

-We have all heard the phrase ‘Content is King’ by now.
-As we mentioned above, social media is used as an inbound marketing strategy to pull in customers to your business by creating a relationship with them and offering something of value.
+We’ve all heard the phrase ‘content is king’ by now.
+As we mentioned above, social media is often used as an inbound marketing strategy to pull in customers to your subscription box business by creating a relationship with them and offering something of value.
 That value should come in the form of blogging.
-Creating a blog that will appeal and resonate with your target audience, and then sharing across your social media networks is exactly how you will organically build a loyal community around your business.
-Once you have those followers on board you can aim to convert them into paying customers.
-Additionally, Blogging also works wonders for your SEO if you do it right.
+Creating a blog that will appeal and resonate with your target audience, and then sharing posts across your social media networks is exactly how you will organically build a loyal community around your subscription box business.
+Once you have those followers on board, you can aim to convert them into paying customers.
+Additionally, blogging also works wonders for your SEO if you do it right.
 If you can rank high in Google’s search results for those targeted keywords you could be getting a bunch of organic traffic and customers too.
 More on this later.

-Buffer are a great example of a startup who have become thought leaders in their space as a result of their awesome Buffer Blog.
+Buffer is a great example of a startup that has become a thought leader in their space as a result of their awesome Buffer Blog.
 They now get close to 700,000 visitors per month to their blog alone.
-Because their content is of such high quality and so useful to their customer segment, they attract qualified leads to their blog who are then more likely to go onto convert into paying customers.
+Because their content is of such high quality and so useful to their customer segment, they attract qualified leads to their blog who are then more likely to go on to convert into paying customers.

 So what are you waiting for?
 Go and inform, educate and inspire your future customers with a kickass blog.